Science Fiction?

 Fine-tuning is always needed: the automated exporters get you 80% of the way, but a good ePub always needs adjustment—images, page breaks, fonts and font-alternates, … Several versions are created which are optimized for both Kindle eReaders (Amazon) and other ePub based devices, such as Apple’s iBooks, Barnes & Noble’s Nook, the Kobo reader, etc.

-To save the effort of running all of these separate eBook distribution agreements, Ron contracted with Bookmobile through his print book distributor Itasca to handle the eBook push to all the services.
+To save the effort of running all of these separate eBook distribution agreements, Ron contracted with Bookmobile through his print book distributor, Itasca, to handle the eBook push to all the services.

 Publicity